Mohit26-BM/Mohit26-BM/README.md

 - Lovely Professional University, Punjab
 - Passionate about **Data Science, Machine Learning & AI**
 - Love uncovering patterns and transforming raw data into actionable insights
-- Interested in history, strategy & cultural systems (Hannibal, Napoleon, World Wars)
+- Interested in history, strategy & cultural systems
-- Curious about science & cosmic mysteries
+- Curious about science

 I believe data is more than numbers — it’s a story waiting to be understood and leveraged for smarter decisions.